CW-Khristos/scripts/AVProducts/README.md

 # .USE
 Import "AV Health.amp" AMP in NC Script/Software Repository
  - **Note :** As of 'AVHealth_0.1.8.ps1'; 2 new metrics were added to the monitor; 'Detection Types' and 'Active Detections'
-   - If you had previously imported the AMP from any previous versions; you will need to remove the previous "AV Health.amp" and import the latest version of the AMP to enabled these new metrics (this process may require removal of the previous Custom Services / Service Templates)
+   - If you had previously imported the AMP from any previous versions; you will need to remove the previous "AV Health.amp" and import the latest version of the AMP to enable these new metrics (this process may require removal of the previous Custom Services / Service Templates)

 After importing the AV Health AMP; multiple Custom Services can be created for each desired AV Product to be monitored
 ![image](https://user-images.githubusercontent.com/10928642/147266859-583eccc5-cc72-40ad-a8b8-43d6d0c461a2.png)